Florida Gambling Laws And Regulations For 2025

 Florida Online Gambling Laws

-The only domestic online gambling options in Florida are offered by the Hard Rock Sportsbook app and website.
+The only domestic online gambling options in Florida are offered by the Hard Rock Bet sportsbook app and website.
 If you want to play online casino games or play online poker over the Internet, you'll only be able to do so with international operators headquartered outside of the United States.
-Of course, in FL, it's perfectly legal to sign up and bet real money at these sites, provided you go with a service provider that's licensed and regulated in a recognized offshore gambling jurisdiction (like any of the sites we offer in our 2024 Florida gambling site reviews).
+Of course, in FL, it's perfectly legal to sign up and bet real money at these sites, provided you go with a service provider that's licensed and regulated in a recognized offshore gambling jurisdiction (like any of the sites we offer in our 2025 Florida gambling site reviews).

 Not only have these sites been around for years and boast millions of FL and US members, but they've also helped establish the best practices for the entire online gambling industry.
 By using RNG (random number generation) electronic slots and other casino table games, players are ensured a fair chance to win, and payouts meet or exceed those earned in traditional brick-and-mortar venues.